Nelson-Gon/urlfix/docs/source/README.rst

    #  -v VERBOSE, --verbose VERBOSE
    #                        Boolean to control verbosity.
 Defaults to True.
    #  -i INPLACE, --inplace INPLACE
+   #                        Should links be replaced inplace?
+This should be safe but to be sure, test with an
+   #                        output file first.

 **Programmer-Friendly Mode**